-Email and Texts
+Email and Text Messages

-To receive notification and warning messages by way of text messaging and email, campus members must register their information online via their myBYU personal account (my.byu.edu).
-If students, faculty, or employees carry cell phones, they can enter their cell phone numbers into the Campus Emergency Alert Contact Information field found on the contact tab of BYU's Personal Information pages (accessible through myBYU).
+In an emergency, the GSOC system will be used to alert the campus community.
+To receive notifications and warnings by way of text messaging to personal devices and email, campus members must register their information online via their MyBYU personal account (my.byu.edu).
+If students, faculty, or employees carry cell phones, they can enter their cell phone numbers into the Campus Emergency Alert Contact Information field found on the contact tab of BYU's Personal Information pages (accessible through MyBYU).
 Doing so allows them to be contacted via text message in case of an emergency.
 Even if a cell phone number is already listed with BYU, the number must be listed in the emergency contact field in order for students and employees to receive alerts.
 Normal texting fees apply to these messages.